HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/dx_compose_rendering_small_config.md

 ### Recommendations

 - For a small-sized workload in AWS, start the Kubernetes cluster with a single node with at least a c5.2xlarge instance to support a load of 1,000 users.
-Currently, default CPU and memory values in the [Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md#containerization-requirements-and-limitations) are the minimum values for DX Compose to work.
+Currently, default CPU and memory values in the [Helm chart](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md#containerization-requirements-and-limitations) are the minimum values for DX to work.

-- To support a higher number of authenticated users during testing, increase the resource limits of the OpenLDAP pod.
-Note that OpenLDAP is not intended for production use.
+- To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
+Note that the OpenLDAP pod is not for production use.

 Modifications were made to the initial Helm chart configuration during the tests.
 The following table outlines the pod count and limits for each pod.
 After applying these values, the setup showed significantly improved responsiveness.
-These changes enabled the system to handle 1,000 concurrent users with an improved error rate, average response time, throughput, and a reduction in the event loop lag of Ring API containers.
+These changes allowed the system to handle 1,000 concurrent users with an improved error rate, average response time, throughput, and an event loop lag of Ring API containers.

-- Use the .jmx script for the DX Compose Sizing combined test, with increasing ThinkTime.
-This will help achieve better response times.
+- Use the .jmx script for the DX Compose Sizing combined test, increasing ThinkTime.
+This will help us achieve better response times.
 - Perform the Helm upgrade using the WebEngine performance rendering YAML file.
-This will also contribute to improved response times.
+This will also help improve response time.

 |                               |                 | Request         | Request             | Limit           | Limit                |